-For each grade and content area, indicate the assessment the state currently uses for 2002-2003 AYP decision (CRT, NRT, augmented NRT (aNRT), local).
+A2.
+STATE EVIDENCE AND STATE ACTIVITIES FOR MEETING REQUIREMENTS For each grade and content area, indicate the assessment the state currently uses for 2002-2003 AYP decision (CRT, NRT, augmented NRT (aNRT), local).

-Illinois is using the Illinois Standards Achievement Test (ISAT) at grades 3, 5, and 8; the Prairie State Achievement Examination (PSAE) at grade 11; the Illinois Alternate Assessment (IAA) at grades 3, 5, 8, and 11; and the Illinois Measure of Annual Growth in English (IMAGE) at grades 3, 5, 8, and 11; and the grade 2 assessment (Terra Nova) in reading and mathematics.
+Illinois is using the Illinois Standards Achievement Test (ISAT) at grades 3-8; the Prairie State Achievement Examination (PSAE) at grade 11; the Illinois Alternate Assessment (IAA) at grades 3-8 and 11; and the Illinois Measure of Annual Growth in English (IMAGE) at grades 3-8 and 11; and the grade 2 assessment (Terra Nova) in reading and mathematics.
 The grade 2 assessment is for Title I schools that have grade 2 as the highest grade.
+The AYP decision for a K-2 school will be based on the third grade assessment results of the receiving school in which the students eventually enroll, so that all K-2 schools will receive an annual AYP determination.
+Student adequate yearly progress or AYP will be mapped from the next higher grade to the lower grade in a school not otherwise held accountable (see Section C4).